 What is the definition of internships?

-The definition of internships is short-term work experience offered by organisations or employers to students and fresh graduates to gain practical experience and exposure to the work environment.
+The definition of internships, meaning short-term work experience offered by organisations or employers to students and fresh graduates to gain practical experience and exposure to the work environment.

 How do internships work?